qinyanjuidavid/SaveONE-life/README.md

 ## Installation by Cloning to Android Studio
 - Download Android Studio
 - Clown the repo using the command ``` git clone https://github.com/wykeenjenga/SaveONE-life.git```
-- Run the android app on Android Studio
+- Run the android app from Android Studio after cloning.

 ## License
 ```